carsonehall15/21479_2/README.md

 ![App Screenshot](https://raw.githubusercontent.com/carsonehall15/21479_2/main/TP_Q6.png)

 ![App Screenshot](https://raw.githubusercontent.com/carsonehall15/21479_2/main/TP_Q6%20Results.png)
-## Query #7:   Write a query that lists out filmName and totalRevenue for films whose total totalRevenue are less than or equal to the average total revenue for films from the same genre.
+## Query #7:   Write a query that lists out filmName and totalRevenue for films that have total revenue less than the average total revenue of films from the same genre.

-This would help management to look at what films have greater than average expenses relative to films that are being made in the same country since expenses around the world can vary.
+This query would be relevant to management because it allows them to see which films are underperforming for their genre.